 Prevention

-Approximately 90% of claim denials are preventable, according to a recent study; all it takes is a little bit of denial management strategy.
+Approximately 90% of claim denials are preventable, according to a recent study; all it takes is a little bit of claims denial management strategy.
 The first step is identifying the reason why your claims are being denied in the first place.
 Maybe there was incomplete or missing information in the submitted claim documents, your health insurance does not cover what you are claiming, or you may have exceeded the coverage limits.
 Regardless of the scenario, there are multiple solutions for each.

 Providers must be proactive and check patient claims before service.
 Determining patient coverage and ensuring clean patient data are imperative components of denials prevention.